farlee2121/DevEssentialsBlog/content/posts/Summary-How-Learning-Works/2021-02-12-8-Key-Dimensions-of-Control.md

 tags:
 - Learning
 - Book Review
+title: Key Dimensions of Control
 ---

-# Key Dimensions of Control

 **Measurement** – The types and amount of insights we extract on our students current understanding